Enjoying our puzzle hints?

 Yellow group: ANIMAL GROUP NAMES

 These are all collective nouns for animals, such as a gaggle of geese or a pride of lions.
-Each word is a specific term used to describe a group of a particular species.
+Each word has a specific meaning in the context of animal groups.

 Green group: THINGS ASSOCIATED WITH BEING SLOW

-These are all words that contain a silent 'w', such as 'wrath' or 'wrestle'.
-Each word is a term that includes a 'w' that is not pronounced when the word is spoken.
+These are all words that have a silent 'w' sound, such as 'two' or 'wrath'.
+Each word has a unique pronunciation that doesn't include the 'w' sound.

 Purple group: WORDS THAT SOUND LIKE STATE ABBREVIATIONS

-These are all words that sound like abbreviations for US states, such as 'ANY' sounding like 'AN' for Alaska or 'OKAY' sounding like 'OK' for Oklahoma.
-Each word is a term that is pronounced similarly to a state abbreviation.
+These are all words that sound like abbreviations for US states, such as 'any' sounding like 'NY' for New York.
+Each word has a unique sound that mimics a state abbreviation.

 Red herrings and trap words explained